Film Development & Scanning at Nice: A Complete Guide 2025

 Color Film (C-41) Processing

-Color rolls are arranged in the order they were received and placed in a color designated area for processing.
+• Color rolls are arranged in the order they were received and placed in a designated color processing area.

-Rolls that require push or pull processing are separated and processed in their own lanes accordingly.
+• Rolls that require push or pull processing are separated and processed on their own.

-Push/pull development is achieved by adjusting development time by manually speeding up or slowing down the machine to achieve the desired effect.
+• Push/pull development is achieved by manually adjusting development time, either speeding up or slowing down the machine to achieve the desired effect.

-Since push/pull processing affects machine speed, these rolls are grouped and run at specific times during the day to optimize efficiency.
+• Because push/pull processing affects machine speed, these rolls are grouped and run at specific times during the day to maximize efficiency.

 Black & White Film Processing

-B&W rolls are sorted by film stock into time specific subsections based on their development needs.
-These are all determined by referencing the development guides for both the individual film stock and the T-Max developer guide.
+• B&W rolls are sorted by film stock into time specific subsections based on their development needs.
+These times are determined by consulting both the individual film stock development guides and the T-Max developer guide.

-Unlike color film, black & white stocks require precise development times calculated by factoring in:
+• Unlike color film, black & white film stocks require precise development times, which are calculated based on:

-Each B&W subsection is developed separately to ensure the highest level of accuracy and quality control.
+• Each B&W subsection is processed separately to ensure the highest level of accuracy and quality control.

 Film Processing: Noritsu V50 Roller Transfer Machines

-Once prepared, the film is fed into one of two custom repurposed Noritsu V50 roller transfer processors:
+Once prepared, the film is fed into one of our three custom-repurposed Noritsu V50 roller transfer processors:

-One machine dedicated to black & white film
+• One machine is dedicated to black & white film.

 How the Noritsu V50 Works

-The foam roller transfer system minimizes the risk of scratches or marks on the film, guaranteeing a clean, professional result.
+• Its foam roller transfer system minimizes the risk of scratches or marks on the film, guaranteeing a clean, professional finish.

 Why We Use a Roller Transport Machine

-Optimized Development Times: Adjusted per film stock and customer preferences.
+• Optimized Development Times: Adjusted based on film stock and customer preferences.

-While traditional darkroom development might evoke a nostalgic aesthetic, this modernized system prioritizes precision, quality, and efficiency, allowing us to deliver exceptional results with faster turnaround times.
+While traditional darkroom development may evoke nostalgia, this modernized system prioritizes precision, quality, and efficiency—ensuring exceptional results with faster turnaround times.

 Film Scanning

-Once scanning begins, a preview window displays a grid layout of the images, allowing our technicians to assess the quality and make necessary color or level adjustments.
+Once scanning begins, a preview window displays a grid of the images, allowing our technicians to assess the quality and make necessary color or level adjustments.
 However, our policy is to never make aesthetic judgments or radical alterations unless specifically instructed by you, the photographer.
-Any preferences or special requests such as "scan flat," "overscan my negatives," or "scan half frames as full frames" should be noted in the "roll notes" section of the order.
+Any preferences or special requests such as "scan flat," "overscan my negatives," or "scan half frames as full frames" should be noted in the "Roll Notes" section of the order.

 Our adjustments are focused on making certain that the final images accurately reflect the film stock and the original shooting conditions.
 We pay close attention to skin tones and potential color shifts, which can occur when scanners attempt to compensate for bold colors in an image.
 If an image is overexposed or underexposed, we adjust the density to maximize detail while staying true to the original image.